-Integration with the user's accounts allows you to do a variety of things such as:
+Integration with the user's accounts lets you do a variety of things, such as:

-- Retrieve an ID that is tied to a user, not the device.
+- Retrieve an ID that is tied to a user, not a device.

 Applications typically try to remember the user using one of three techniques:

-- Ask the user to type in a username.
+- Ask the user to enter a username.